VPN Review: ExpressVPN

 ExpressVPN accepts all major credit cards, PayPal, and additional payment methods such as Alipay, Yandex, or Giropay.
 For even more anonymity, subscriptions can also be paid with BitCoin.

-Speed is not only part of ExpressVPN's name; as one of the leading VPN providers, ExpressVPN consistently offers the best performance.
-Alongside its high upload and download speeds, ExpressVPN also possesses a superbly-designed application that leaves little to be desired, to say nothing of its unparalleled network of servers.
+Speed is not only part of ExpressVPN's name; as one of the leading VPN providers, ExpressVPN consistently performs well.
+Alongside its high upload and download rates, ExpressVPN also possesses a superbly designed application that leaves little to be desired, to say nothing of its unparalleled network of servers.
 The provider also belongs to the (unfortunately) small circle of VPN services that allow their security to be regularly evaluated by independent auditors.

 ExpressVPN is highly regarded by its users, with its good performance and user-friendliness frequently lauded.
-Its main disadvantage is (for many potential users) its high price.
+Its main disadvantage is its high price.